k0001/k0001.github.com/articles/opaleye-sot.md

 ```

 In `opaleye-sot` you will often have variants of the same function, like `table`
-and `table'` here, where the one whose name ends with a `'` is the one whose type
+and `table'` here, where the one whose name ends with `'` is the one whose type
 is expected to be inferred from its context at the use site.
 We can now rewrite
 `queryUsersTable` to use `table'`: